Plants

 Native Trees

-For Cayman Wildlife Connection, 2003 was the Year of the Wild Tree.
 There are still stands of nearly virgin native forest left in the Cayman Islands – even in George Town!
 Students at the Community College are actively identifying the wild trees that grow on the campus.
 A small patch of forest in Lower Valley features many endemic island species of plants as well as hidden caves and four species of bats including the extremely rare White-shouldered bat Phyllops falcatus that is only found on two other islands in the entire Caribbean.
 This forest is also home to birds and other wildlife and beautiful karst formations.
 Caanan Land sits on one of the most diverse and intact native forests on Grand Cayman and is home to some of the largest native trees we know of.
 Then there’s the Mastic Reserve.
 These last bits of the original forest are precious and CWC hopes to help people learn more about our amazing native trees and forests.

 Come with us on our weekend “bush-walks” and get to know your native trees!
 We were honored to have Dr. George Proctor, author of Flora of the Cayman Islands and Dr. Tracy Comock, head of the Natural History Division at the Institute of Jamaica join us for several fascinating walks.